zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 Microsoft Teams can help you grow your business by empowering you to:

 - Meet online with customers, partners, vendors, and colleagues.
 Attendees do not need Teams to join a Teams meeting.
-- Easily share availability and schedule meetups through Bookings.
+- Share availability and schedule meetups through Bookings.
 - Answer customer inquiries from your website via chat.
 - Make phone calls with a Teams Phone license.
 - Host high-quality webinars.